Julie joined Venrock in 2020 and focuses on investments in the consumer, commerce, and SMB tools & services sectors.

 Mike joined Venrock in 1999 after 16 years as an entrepreneur at venture-backed companies.
 He serves on the boards of CMDTY, Aria Systems, Mable, Numerated, and Salsify.
 Notable previous investments include Appnexus (acquired by AT&T), Bizo (acquired by LinkedIn), DataPower (acquired by IBM), Endeca Technologies (acquired by Oracle), ExtendMedia (acquired by Cisco), IMlogic (acquired by Symantec), Pedestal Software (acquired by Altiris), ZoomInfo (acquired by Great Hill), and WHERE (acquired by eBay).
 Prior to Venrock, Mike spent nine years with Spyglass, a Venrock-backed portfolio company, joining as their sixth employee to run sales and marketing.
 Spyglass licensed the first internet browser, Mosaic, to many of the world’s leading software, online services, and device companies, including Microsoft.
 As the Executive Vice President, Mike helped take the company public in 1995.
 Before Spyglass, he was with two other start-ups, Multiflow Computer and Celerity Computing, both UNIX systems pioneers.
 Mike began his career at Prime Computer.
 Mike earned his B.S. in Business Administration at the University of New Hampshire.

-Bryan joined Venrock as a Kauffman Fellow in 1997.
-He is based in Palo Alto and invests broadly across the healthcare industry.
-Bryan is currently involved with numerous public and private companies including 10X Genomics, Castlight Health, Devoted Health, Doctor on Demand, Encoded Therapeutics, Grand Rounds, Inscripta and Lyra Health.
+Bryan joined Venrock in 1997.
+He is based in Palo Alto and seeks to partner with early-stage entrepreneurs innovating across the healthcare and life sciences industries.
+Bryan is currently involved with several companies across therapeutics, genomics, and HCIT, including 10X Genomics, Devoted Health, Element Biosciences, Encoded Therapeutics, Grand Rounds, and Lyra Health.
 Past investments include Ariosa Diagnostics (acquired by Roche), athenahealth (NASDAQ: ATHN), Ikaria (acquired by Mallinckrodt), Illumina (NASDAQ: ILMN), Ironwood Pharmaceuticals (NASDAQ: IRWD), Sirna Therapeutics (acquired by Merck), and Zeltiq (acquired by Allergan).
-Bryan was named a Henry Crown Fellow by the Aspen Institute in 2006 and has ranked on Forbes’ Midas List twelve times, 2008 – 2020.
-In 2019, the National Venture Capital Association presented him with the Excellence in Healthcare Innovation Award.

 Immediately prior to joining Venrock, Bryan received his Ph.D. in Chemistry & Chemical Biology from Harvard University.
 He received his B.A. from Dartmouth College.